kraflab/dsda-r/README.md

-# README
+# Doom Speed Demo Archive

-# Doomed Speed Demos Archive
+The goal of this project is to create a new dsda, from scratch, implementing a variety of features and improvements, such as support for additional categories, heretic / hexen demos, zandronum demos, and extra stats / options.

 Uses Ruby  2.4.0
 Uses Rails 5.0.1

 Author: Ryan Krafnick aka Kraflab